White Rabbit (Marvel Comics): Fictional character biography

-During the "Sinister War" storyline, White Rabbit is among the villains who attempt to punish Spider-Man for his sins.

-White Rabbit later participates in the eponymous war during the "Gang War" storyline.

-In the "Blood Hunt" storyline, White Rabbit is transformed into a vampire, but is cured when her henchman Kareem kills the vampire who transformed her.

 Powers and abilities

 White Rabbit possesses no superhuman abilities but is obsessed with the works of Lewis Carroll, and her equipment reflects her obsession.
 She is a skilled martial artist.
 Additionally, White Rabbit is well-educated, having at least a Bachelor of Arts degree in Literature or its equivalent.

 Equipment

 She uses a range of weapons, such as an umbrella that shoots razor-sharp or explosive carrots, a large, rideable, heavily armed robot rabbit, genetically engineered killer rabbits and jet boots.
 White Rabbit also owns two custom-modified vehicles, a zeppelin called the Flying Hare, and a van called the Bunnymobile.

 Reception

 Jonathan K. Kantor of Looper called White Rabbit an "absolute peach."
 Michael Cheang of The Star included White Rabbit in their "8 of the coolest (and weirdest) rabbit characters in comic books" list.

 Screen Rant included White Rabbit in their "Spider-Man: 10 Best Female Villains" list, and in their "10 Spider-Man Villains That Are Smarter Than They Seem" list.
 Comic Book Resources ranked White Rabbit 6th in their "Marvel: Dark Spider-Man Villains, Ranked From Lamest To Coolest" list, 8th in their "Spider-Man: 10 Weirdest Animal Villains From The Comics That We'd Like To See In The MCU" list, 9th in their "Spider-Man's 10 Funniest Villains" list, and 10th in their "10 Best Animal-Themed Spider-Man Villains" list.